Shippable/docs/sources/provision/tutorial/provision-aws-ec2-ansible.md

 ####1.
 Author Assembly Line configuration

-In this step, we will add a new job to your `shippable.yml` that terminates an EC2 instance using Ansible.
+In this step, we will add a new job to your **shippable.yml** that terminates an EC2 instance using Ansible.

 #####1a.
 Add `jobs` section of the config**

 Our job will do the following:

 * Read information from `IN` resources, including `aws_ec2_info` which contains `instance_id` and `instance_ip`.
-* Replace wildcards in the Ansible playbook.
+* Replace wildcards in Ansible playbook.
 * Run the ansible playbook to terminate the instance

 ```